 As part of its strategic overview role, the Environment Agency is producing Flood Risk Management Plans with partner Risk Management Authorities (RMAs).
-Flood Risk Management Plans will highlight the hazards and risks associated with flooding from rivers, the sea, surface water, groundwater and reservoirs; they will set out how RMAs work together with communities to manage flood risk.
+Flood Risk Management Plans will highlight the hazards and risks of flooding from rivers, the sea, surface water, groundwater and reservoirs, and will set out how RMAs work together with communities to manage flood risk.